Krakor92/some-custom-dataviews/jukebox/README.md

 ##### Automatic insertion of fields on file creation

-If you have the Metadata plugin installed, file creation using this button will try to automate some field insertion.
+If you have the `Metadata-Menu` plugin installed, file creation using this button will try to automate some field insertion.
 It will only work with classic (string) and link fields.
 Date fields will be ignored.

 So for example if you are inside the page of an artist and try to create a new music, then the `artist` field should have its value set to the artist page you clicked the button from.